Keep track of how many As, Bs, and Cs you score as you answer, then add

 C. You can’t be bothered with all the clipping.

-A. Mapquest every drugstore and grocery store along the way and within 20 miles of your hotel.
-You unpack half your clothes to make room for your coupon tote in the trunk.
+hotel.
+You unpack half your clothes to make room for your coupon tote in

 B. Toss your binder in the car, just in case, but are determined to get in some real R&R with the family.